 - Hyoliths and the Pace of the Cambrian Explosion (M. Smith)

-We invite potential Postdoctoral Fellowships with compatible research interests to join the Palaeoecosystems group, and welcome the opportunity to support any potential applications.
+More broadly, we invite potential Postdoctoral Fellowships with compatible research interests to join the Palaeoecosystems group, and welcome the opportunity to support any potential applications.
 Besides national and international schemes (e.g. NERC/Leverhulme/Royal Society), Durham offers Addison Wheeler Fellowships and, for applicants not currently resident in the UK, Junior Research Fellowships.

 A range of undergraduate-level research projects are available for Durham and non-Durham students who wish to gain palaeontological experience.
-Bursaries may be available from the Palaeontological Association (Deadline: February).
+Bursaries may be available from the Palaeontological Association (Deadline: late February).